pwillworth/dfkreport/README.md

 Currently hosted here for review by the community: [Lilas Ledger](https://dfkreport.cognifact.com)

 ## Components
-This Python web application provides a way for anyone to enter thier Harmony Blockchain wallet address and get a report of thier transactions in the game over a date range, as well as a report detailing cost basis accounting of crypto assets sold to show the net gains realized from the value when acquired vs. when sold/traded.
+This Python web application provides a way for anyone to enter thier Blockchain wallet address and get a report of thier transactions in the Defi Kingdoms game over a date range, as well as a report detailing cost basis accounting of crypto assets sold to show the net gains realized from the value when acquired vs. when sold/traded.

 To facilitate this, the server side communicates with the blockchain to get all of the transactions for a wallet address, then parse the details of all of those transactions to interpret the events and produce the financial report.
 Once a particular transaction has been parsed, it is saved in a MariaDB for quicker access if that transaction is ever needed by another request in the future.
 The complete results of requested reports are also saved for quick retrieval without the need for parsing if the same report is requested.

 Another server side component to keep in mind is that a process must run at a regular interval to parse any transactions for the Auction House address.
 This is due to the fact that transactions where a wallet gets paid for a hero auction are not associated to the sellers transaction history, just the buyers and the auction house.
-Current setup is to have a daily job run main.py for the auction house address which populates any new hero sales so they will be includes in any reports that are run for a wallet that had sales.
+Current setup is to have a daily job run main.py for the auction house address which populates any new hero sales so they will be included in any reports that are run for a wallet that had sales.

 ## Bounty Parameters
 Here outlines the bounty application needs and how they are met by Lila's Ledger: